 The Southeast Region’s spring turkey hunting opportunities include:

-Poor hunter success over the last three years indicates the population has not recovered from severe winter conditions in 2011 (the latest harvest information we have indicates the overall success for the 300 Controlled Hunt tags = 19% and the Youth Hunt success = 28%).
-With few resources available to assess what is limiting the recovery of turkey populations in this area, it is suspected that quality winter habitat is a limiting factor.
+The latest harvest data indicates the population has not recovered from severe winter conditions in 2011.
+In 2013, the success rate for 300 controlled hunt tags was 19 percent, and 28 percent for youth-only controlled hunts.
+It is suspected that lack of quality winter habitat is a limiting factor.
 Access to private lands and low bird densities across much of the hunt area could make hunting difficult.

-The Salmon Region has very limited turkey hunting opportunity with only 20 controlled hunt tags available (15 regular, 5 youth).
-Turkeys in the region are restricted almost exclusively to private lands along the Salmon River and major tributaries from Challis to Ellis.
-Therefore, access is challenging.
+The Salmon Region has very limited turkey hunting opportunity with only 25 controlled hunt tags available: 15 regular and 10 youth.
+Turkeys in the region are restricted almost exclusively to private lands along the Salmon River and major tributaries from Challis to Ellis, so access is challenging.
 Prospective hunters should gain permission to hunt before applying for tags.

-All field observations point to a good production year and robust turkey flock in the Challis area.
-Consequently, numbers should be comparable to recent years.
-Mild conditions during the past two winters should result in good survival into spring.
+All field observations point to a good production year and robust turkey flock in the Challis area, so numbers should be comparable to recent years.
+Although this past winter was above average in severity, survival appears to be good going into spring.

 In February 2015, 62 wild turkeys were translocated from Southeast Idaho to the Carmen and Tower Creek areas north of Salmon.
 Another 66 wild turkeys were translocated in early March 2016 to the same areas.
 There are no tags available for this flock, but with a year or two of successful reproduction, a new hunting opportunity may be available in the Salmon area in the future.